varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -h <type[,options]>

   Specifies the hash algorithm.
-See Hash Algorithms for a list of supported algorithms.
+See :ref:`ref-varnishd-opt_s` for a list of supported algorithms.

 -i identity